Close

 Visit the MIC3 website

-Learn how the MIC3 compact applies to your student’s transition.
+Learn how the Military Interstate Children’s Compact Commission, or MIC3, supports your student’s transition.

 VISIT MIC3